 \section{Equispaced Fourier representation of GPs}

-In this, section we describe a numerical approach for constructing a low-rank approximation, of the form \eqref{363}, to a translationally invariant covariance kernel $k(x - x')$.
-The approach we propose uses complex exponentials with equispaced frequencies for the basis functions $\phi_j$.
-We review several well-known properties of this discretization and use these properties throughout the remainder of the paper.
-Such equispaced spectral discretizations tend to be efficient numerical tools in low dimensions ($\R^d$ for $d \lesssim 5$).
+Here we present a numerical approach for constructing a low-rank {\em approximation} (of the form \eqref{363}) to a translationally invariant covariance kernel $k(x - x')$.
+We use complex exponentials with an equispaced grid of frequencies as the basis functions $\phi_j$.
+For $d>1$ a tensor-product grid is needed, causing $M$ to grow exponentially with $d$ and limiting its efficient use to, say, $d\lesssim 5$.